Niland Geyser: State Route 111

 In September 2019 Caltrans began a three-phase $19-21.5 million mitigation project to protect California State Route 111, which goes from Interstate 10 to Mexico.
 The plans included using steel walls to divert water into a gravel wash, digging drainage under the road to direct subsurface water to a wash west of the road, and building a 5 mile temporary road 50 feet to the west to divert around the geyser, with the original road being rebuilt once the geyser had passed.
-In late September 2019, the road was closed for two weeks at Davis and Gillespie Roads for mitigation measures including building drainage, reducing customers to local businesses and tourism.
+In late September 2019, the road was closed for two weeks at Davis and Gillespie Roads for mitigation measures including building drainage, reducing custom to local businesses and tourism.
 Through traffic was diverted to the west of the Salton Sea along California State Route 86.

 Work was done in August 2020 with the closure of one lane for a week, with a reduced speed limit in place.
 Imperial County Board of Supervisors approved further emergency mitigation measures in October 2020.
 Further work was completed in April 2021 to extend the temporary road, again briefly closing one lane of traffic.
 As of December 2021, the movement had slowed to 3 feet per month and the geyser had begun to undermine the old road's surface.

 Other infrastructure

 The Santa Fe Pacific Pipeline owned by Kinder Morgan that transports fuel from San Diego to Imperial was diverted at a cost of $3 million in early 2019.
 By 2020 the geyser threatened fiber-optic lines owned by Verizon and AT&T, which were moved.

 Assuming the geyser continues in the same direction towards the Salton Sea 2 miles away, it may further cross a parking lot, a minor road, ponds, and fields.
+However, Shawn Rizzutto of California Department of Transportation said in 2025 that the mud pond had not moved since around 2019.